reiryuki/Miui-Gallery-Magisk-Module/README.md

 # Miui Gallery Magisk Module

 ## Descriptions
-- Miui Gallery app by Xiaomi Inc.
+- Miui Gallery app by Xiaomi Inc. ported and integrated as a Magisk Module for all supported and rooted devices with Magisk

+## Sources
+- apkmirror.com com.miui.gallery Xiaomi Inc.

 ## Screenshots
 - https://t.me/androidryukimods/180